Academic Workloads Guidelines

 - Regular periods of study leave should be considered the norm for research active staff and should be allowed for in workload planning.
 In years where a period of study leave is approved, this could be considered to significantly contribute to, but not fully constitute, the research allocation for that year only.
-In programmes and areas of expertise where study leave is only able to be taken less frequently, chairpersons/heads of department/school should make efforts to compensate through granting sufficient research days within the regular academic schedule.
+In programmes and areas of expertise where study leave is only able to be taken less frequently, Heads of School should make efforts to compensate through granting sufficient research days within the regular academic schedule.

 Approved by the Vice-Chancellor